nstrayer/associationsubgraphs/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# entropynet
+# associationsubgraphs

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of `entropynet` is to provide tools to build robust entropy association networks from both binary occurrence and count data.
+The goal of `associationsubgraphs` is to provide tools to build robust entropy association networks from both binary occurrence and count data.
 Includes functions for investigating the found networks through visualization and various network-analysis statistics.